Home » Blog » Creative Homeschooling » Using Picture Books to Teach Expository Writing

 That sounds boring!

-Since expository writing is informative and its purpose is to impart facts, this isn’t the place for personal opinions.
+Since expository writing is informative and aims to impart facts, this isn’t the place for personal opinions.
 That doesn’t mean, however, that it has to be boring.
-There is still much room for creativity and it should still catch the reader’s attention!
+There is still much room for creativity, which should catch the reader’s attention!
 There’s even a bit of room for humor if you see fit.
-(The Fallacy Detective is a good example of expository writing that uses humor.)
+(The Fallacy Detective is a good example of humorous expository writing.)

 Lay it all out there.

-It’s important that the writer of an expository essay assumes the reader doesn’t already have prior knowledge of the subject.
-In this way, the essay gives all the necessary information for a complete understanding of the topic.
+The writer of an expository essay must assume the reader has no prior knowledge of the subject.
+This way, the essay provides all the necessary information for a complete understanding of the topic.

 How To Teach Expository Writing

 When preparing for an expository piece, I ask my homeschool students to make a list of questions someone might ask about the topic.
-We then order the questions in a sequence, asking, “Which questions make sense to answer first?”
+We then order the questions sequentially, asking, “Which questions make sense to answer first?”
 These questions become the basic outline of the piece.
-All we have to do then is begin writing in such a way that the questions are answered without the reader ever having to ask.
+All we have to do then is begin writing so that the questions are answered without the reader ever having to ask.

-Of course, there will be rearranging of questions here and there.
-There might also be new questions that need to be answered as the writing begins or during the editing process.
+Of course, questions will be rearranged here and there.
+New questions might also need to be answered as the writing begins or during the editing process.

-Note that expository writing is a little different that the expository essay.
+Note that expository writing is a little different from expository essay writing.
 They certainly have many similarities, but I’m not proposing the typical five-paragraph essay structure here.
-It’s still important to have a thesis – which means the main idea on which everything else supports.
-But, that thesis doesn’t have to be quite as formal as the five-paragraph essay.
-It’s also important to support your thesis with with evidence, but not necessarily in a formal format.
-I also don’t feel like it’s imperative to round out the writing with a conclusion that revisits the thesis unless it happens to work with your creative piece.
+It’s still essential to have a thesis – the main idea everything else supports.
+But that thesis shouldn’t be as formal as the five-paragraph essay.
+It’s also essential to support your thesis with evidence, but not necessarily in a formal format.
+I also don’t feel it’s imperative to round out the writing with a conclusion that revisits the thesis unless it works with your creative piece.

 How The Pros Do It

-To help my middle and high school students get the idea of what I mean by creative expository writing, I’ll often share several of the follow books with them.
+To help my middle and high school students understand what I mean by creative expository writing, I often share several of the following books with them.

 The Reason for a Flower: A Book About Flowers, Pollen, and Seeds (Explore!)Where Butterflies Grow (Picture Puffins)How I Became a PirateA Place for ButterfliesA River Ran Wild: An Environmental HistoryA House Spider's Life (Nature Upclose)Are You a Butterfly?
 (Backyard Books)Flash, Crash, Rumble, and RollBen Franklin and the Magic Squares (Step-Into-Reading, Step 4)DK Readers: Pirates: Raiders of the High Seas (Level 4: Proficient Readers) (DK Readers Level 4)Bats